Richard III of England

-Richard III (2 October 145222 August 1485) was King of England from 26 June 1483 until his death in 1485.
-He was the last king of the House of York and the last of the Plantagenet dynasty.
-His defeat and death at the Battle of Bosworth Field, the last decisive battle of the Wars of the Roses, marked the end of the Middle Ages in England.
+Richard III (2 October 1452 – 22 August 1485) was King of England from 26 June 1483 until his death in 1485.
+He was the last king of the Plantagenet dynasty and its cadet branch the House of York.
+His defeat and death at the Battle of Bosworth Field marked the end of the Middle Ages in England.

-Richard was created Duke of Gloucester in 1461 after the accession of his brother King Edward IV.
-In 1472, he married Anne Neville, daughter of Richard Neville, 16th Earl of Warwick.
+Richard was created Duke of Gloucester in 1461 after the accession to the throne of his older brother Edward IV.
+This was during the period known as the Wars of the Roses, an era when two branches of the royal family contested the throne; Edward and Richard were Yorkists, and their side of the family faced off against their Lancastrian cousins.
+In 1472, Richard married Anne Neville, daughter of Richard Neville, 16th Earl of Warwick, and widow of Edward of Lancaster, son of Henry VI, a Lancastrian.
 He governed northern England during Edward's reign, and played a role in the invasion of Scotland in 1482.
-When Edward IV died in April 1483, Richard was named Lord Protector of the realm for Edward's eldest son and successor, the 12-year-old Edward V. Arrangements were made for Edward V's coronation on 22 June 1483.
-Before the king could be crowned, the marriage of his parents was declared bigamous and therefore invalid.
-Now officially illegitimate, their children were barred from inheriting the throne.
+When Edward IV died in April 1483, Richard was named Lord Protector of the realm for Edward's eldest son and successor, the 12-year-old Edward V. Before arrangements were complete for Edward V's coronation, scheduled for 22 June 1483, the marriage of his parents was declared bigamous and therefore invalid.
+Now officially illegitimate, Edward and his siblings were barred from inheriting the throne.
 On 25 June, an assembly of lords and commoners endorsed a declaration to this effect, and proclaimed Richard as the rightful king.
 He was crowned on 6 July 1483.
-Edward and his younger brother Richard of Shrewsbury, Duke of York, called the "Princes in the Tower", were not seen in public after August, and accusations circulated that they had been murdered on King Richard's orders, after the Tudor dynasty established their rule a few years later.
+Edward and his younger brother Richard of Shrewsbury, Duke of York, called the "Princes in the Tower", disappeared from the Tower of London around August 1483.